-This is a very popular hiking destination, and is often VERY overcrowded.
-In order to avoid crowds and practice safe social distancing, we suggest finding an alternative waterfall hike.
+This is a very popular hiking destination, and can become overcrowded.
+We suggest finding an alternative waterfall hike.

 Whenever you are hiking near a waterfall, remember to use extreme caution.
 Spray can dampen nearby rocks and soil, creating slippery conditions.
 Never attempt to climb up the waterfalls themselves, as a fall could be life threatening.